NBISweden/MrBayes/doc/SMME_paper/src/README.md

 # Files for building "Bayesian Analysis of Molecular Evolution using MrBayes"

-- Last modified: fre jul 19, 2019  03:56
+- Last modified: fre jul 19, 2019  04:33
 - Sign: Johan Nylander

 ## Description

-* The files in this directory are "reversed engineered" to be able to build the LaTeX file `StatisticalMethods_Chapter.tex`.
+* The files in this directory are "reversed engineered" to be able to build the LaTeX file `Huelsenbeck_Ronquist_SMME_2005.tex`.
 The build process works, but see **Issues** below.

 * The manuscript was published as